-The availability of data, sourced from Sustainalytics, MSCI, Cardano and other sources remains a challenge but is expected to improve over time as investee companies will increasingly be either obligated or voluntarily follow the disclosure requirements under the CSRD.
+The availability of data, sourced from Sustainalytics, MSCI, Cardano, our asset managers and other sources remains a challenge.
 Nevertheless, with the combination of reported and estimated data, a first comparison is possible for certain metrics and asset types between the two reference periods.
 The carbon footprint and GHG intensity for scope 1 and 2 emissions have decreased, partly due to investee companies decreasing the share of energy consumption from non-renewable energy sources as a percentage of total energy consumption.
 Scope 3 GHG emissions increased, in part due to higher availability and accuracy of data.
-Certain other indicators show a positive development, with investee companies increasingly adopting policies and actions to decrease its environmental footprint, while adhering to social standards.
+Certain other indicators show a positive development, with investee companies increasingly adopting policies and actions to decrease their environmental footprint, while adhering to social standards.